The Comey Rule: Production

 It was announced in October 2019 that Billy Ray would write and direct a miniseries produced by CBS Television Studios that would adapt James Comey's autobiography A Higher Loyalty, with Jeff Daniels playing Comey.
 Brendan Gleeson was set to play Donald Trump, with Michael Kelly, Jennifer Ehle, Holly Hunter, Steven Pasquale, Oona Chaplin, Scoot McNairy, William Sadler, and T. R. Knight among the additional actors announced to star, and Peter Coyote playing Robert Mueller.
 Ray met with Comey multiple times over the course of a year to prepare the series.
 Filming began in Toronto in November 2019.
 The series' budget was $40 million.

+According to The Hollywood Reporter, Anthony Hopkins was attached to the role of Trump at one point and Gleeson accepted the role with the stipulation that he would not have to do press for the series.
+Daniels was the first choice for the role of Comey, though Liev Schreiber and Kyle Chandler were both considered as well.

 In June 2020, the series was revealed to be named The Comey Rule, and to consist of two episodes totalling four hours.
 The show was originally due to premiere on Showtime after the 2020 United States presidential election.
 However, following criticism from Ray concerning the airdate, the series was rescheduled to premiere over two nights, beginning on September 27, 2020.
 In the United Kingdom, the series aired in four parts on Sky Atlantic on September 30, 2020.
 In Australia, the series aired the same dates as the United States on the streaming service Stan.
 The series aired on WOWOW in Japan on November 1, 2020.
 The series arrived on Netflix US on September 28, 2021.